StMarkFx/BuildFromScratch/phase1_core_ml/notebooks/1_linear_regression_from_scratch_NOTES.md

 ### 4. How does batch size affect learning?
 **Answer:** Small batches = noisy but fast updates; Large batches = stable but memory-intensive.

+### 5. What's the difference between OLS and BGD?
+**Answer:** OLS finds exact mathematical minimum analytically (one calculation), BGD approaches same minimum iteratively through small steps.
+Both minimize MSE, but OLS gives perfect solution while BGD gives approximate one.

+### 6. What does "noise" mean in gradient descent?
+**Answer:** Variability/randomness in gradient estimates from small batches.
+Small batches give partial view of true gradient, creating fluctuations that help prevent local minima but make updates less predictable.

+### 7. Is SGD better than mini-batch GD?
+What are the use cases for each?
+**Answer:** Neither is universally better - depends on use case.
+Mini-batch GD wins 90% of cases for production ML (better convergence, GPU efficiency, stability).
+SGD excels in streaming data, limited memory, real-time adaptation, and when you need extreme exploration of solution space.

 ## 🔗 Connection to Broader ML Concepts